 Which is all well and good but Joe Nee was the one wore a homemade shirt with the date of the Columbine massacre and “Remember the Heroes” – a reference to Columbine killers Dylan Klebold and Eric Harris and dressed as Harris for Halloween at school.
-Not to mention the only reason Joe Nee may not have a criminal record is because any time he may have been picked up he might have said “my dad is the head of the Boston Police union”.
+Not to mention the only reason Joe Nee may not have a criminal record is that any time he may have been picked up he might have said: “my dad is the head of the Boston Police union”.

 But what’s scary is this…